KatWint/java_examples/README.md

 # java_examples
-# a variety of practice items done separate from assignments
+# a variety of practice items